What is a term life insurance conversion period?

 - No paramedical exams.

-- Premiums are based on your health when you bought the initial policy
+- Premiums are based on your health rate class when you bought coverage

 - Lifetime coverage is available